 After the ceremony, return your cap, gown, and hood to the Jostens’ representative at the law school (LRC Room 336).
 Follow the signs, past the Dean’s office, to the end of the hallway.

 Charges will apply for regalia not returned.
 Contact Liz Hobbs for questions.
 She can be reached at email@example.com or 503-768-6648.

 Graduates Commencement Pictures

-A short reception will be held after graduation at the Law School.
+A short reception will be held at the law school following commencement.
 We hope that your family and friends will join you there.

 Children’s Commencement Ceremony